appcircleio/appcircle-docusaurus/docs/marketplace/github-marketplace/enterprise-app-store/index.md

 - `summary`: Used to provide a brief overview of the version of the app that is about to be published.
 - `publishType`: Specifies the publishing status as either none, beta, or live, and must be assigned the values "0", "1", or "2" accordingly.

+## Leveraging Environment Variables

+Utilize environment variables seamlessly by substituting the parameters with **secrets.NAME** in your task inputs.
+The action automatically retrieves values from the specified environment variables within your pipeline.

 :::caution
 If two workflows start simultaneously, the last workflow to reach the publish step will be the up-to-date version on the Enterprise App Store.
 If these workflows building the same package version, the first publish will be successful, while later deployments with the same version will fail.
 :::